-On October 6, 2017, Health & Human Services issued a new rule with an updated, broad religious exemption that finally protected religious non-profits like the Little Sisters of the Poor, a group of Catholic nuns who care for the elderly poor.
+In October 2017, Health & Human Services issued a new rule with an updated, broad religious exemption that finally protected religious non-profits like the Little Sisters of the Poor, a group of Catholic nuns who care for the elderly poor.
 In its new rule, the government admitted that it broke the law by trying to force the Little Sisters and others to provide services like the week-after-pill in their health plans that violated their religious beliefs.
-That result should mean that the end is near for the Little Sisters’ lawsuit.

 On November 21, 2017, Becket intervened on behalf of the Little Sisters of the Poor in California and Pennsylvania.
 Becket has argued all along that the government has many ways to provide services to women who want them as well as protect the Little Sisters.
 Neither the federal government nor the state governments need nuns to help them give out contraceptives.

-On December 12, the Little Sisters argued in an Oakland, California district court for their right to participate in the case and receive protection from government fines.
-On December 29, the court granted their motion to intervene in the case.
+On December 12, 2017, the Little Sisters argued in an Oakland, California district court for their right to participate in the case and receive protection from government fines.
+On December 29, 2017, the court granted their motion to intervene in the case.
 In January 2018, the Little Sisters appealed to the Ninth Circuit to overturn a federal judge’s decision to invalidate the new HHS rule protecting the Sisters.
-On April 9, Becket filed its brief explaining why the states have no right to challenge this regulation, and why the new regulation is required by law and the 2016 Supreme Court order in Zubik v.
+Becket’s brief, filed in April 2018, explained why the states have no right to challenge this regulation, and why the new regulation is required by law and the 2016 Supreme Court order in Zubik v.
 Burwell.